LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetCheckIns-get-">Check In (GET)</h4>
- The Check In API is used to get check Ins data from the user's social account.<br><br><b>Supported Providers:</b> Facebook, Foursquare, Vkontakte [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/advanced-social-api/check-in)
+ The Check In API is used to get check Ins data from the user's social account.<br><br><b>Supported Providers:</b> Facebook, Foursquare, Vkontakte.

 ```java